We solve the main questions related to taxes in Spain

 - In addition, the Comunidad Valenciana has a further deduction of 20% on the amount paid in rental housing with the limit of 700€ if the tenant is 35 years of age or younger.

 - Pension plan contributions.
 You are able to deduct the lower amount between 2.000€ (previously 8.000) and 30% of your work or economic activity income (salaries, pensions…).
 This limit will be increased by 8,000 euros, provided that such increase is derived from corporate contributions.

 Non-residents income tax liability

-Non-residents are liable for this taxon any income arising in Spain, such as income from property in Spain, or income derived from any business in Spain.
+Non-residents are liable for this tax on any income arising in Spain, such as income from property in Spain, or income derived from any business in Spain.
 Property owners are taxed on their property income or value of the property.
 The tax base is the property cadastral value (valor catastral), which can be found on any IBI (in Alicante province SUMA BILL).
-Should you fail to pay this tax, you will be charged and penalized by the Spanish Tax Agency.
+If you fail to pay this tax, you will be charged and penalized by the Spanish Tax Agency.

 When do I become a tax resident?